Chart Color Schemes

 Cultural Diversity

 Yeerongpilly's cultural diversity was above average, with 24.7% of its population born overseas and 17.2% speaking a language other than English at home.
-Christianity was the main religion in Yeerongpilly, comprising 41.3% of people.
-Buddhism, however, was overrepresented at 2.7%, compared to 2.5% across Greater Brisbane.
+Christianity was the predominant religion in Yeerongpilly as of 2016, comprising 41.3% of the population.
+Notably, Buddhism had an overrepresentation in Yeerongpilly with 2.7%, compared to Greater Brisbane's 2.5%.

 Frequently Asked Questions - Diversity